andrewfhou/mweepigeon-landing/_posts/2025-06-30-EOE-lore-notes.md

 - **Revision 14**.
 The paralytic agent in the jet injector stops Haliya before she can shoot Sami and Tan, allowing them to return to the ship safely and eventually escape Kavaron.
 Perhaps it also plays on Syr Vondam's fondness for Haliya, resulting in an incomplete enaction of Protocol Seven.
 	- Tezzeret drops a crystal over a map of Sothera, asking the narrator to show him where it needs to go.
 We can choose to drop it over other places other than the narrator's desired destination, resulting in various outcomes the narrator does not stand, and forces us to choose again.
 	- If we choose to drop it onto the Wurmwall, the narrator questions if we are cheating, and makes some interesting notes about how we will travel there eventually, but not "in the tedious substrate of secular space".
 Either way, it is still wrong, and we revert.
 - **Revision 15**.
-We guide the crystal to land on the Uthros libratory point, and so the crew proceeds that way.
+We guide the crystal to land on the Uthros libratory point, to Infinite Guideline, and so the crew proceeds that way.
 To infinity, and beyond.

 ## Vocab